vowstar/k210-linux-nommu/linux-kernel/Documentation/i2c/smbus-protocol.rst

 Each transaction type corresponds to a functionality flag.
 Before calling a transaction function, a device driver should always check (just once) for the corresponding functionality flag to ensure that the underlying I2C adapter supports the transaction in question.
-See :doc:`functionality` for the details.
+See Documentation/i2c/functionality.rst for the details.

 Key to symbols